 - 1. Arson - 2.
 Altering or attempting to alter another individual's food or beverage - 3.
 Assault (whether physical or verbal) and/or battery - 4.
 Attempting to incite or produce imminent violence directed against another person because of his or her race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information by making or transmitting or causing or allowing to be transmitted, any telephonic, computerized or electronic message - 5.
-Attempting to incite or produce imminent violence directed against another person because of his or her race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information by broadcasting, publishing or distributing or causing or allowing to be broadcast, published or distributed, any message or material - 6.
-Cheating - 7.
-Conduct that threatens or jeopardizes the safety of others - 8.
-Cutting class or sleeping, eating or refusing to work in class - 9.
-Disruption of the educational process or operation of the school - 10.
-Extortion - 11.
-Failure to attend assigned detention, alternative school or other disciplinary assignment without approval - 12.
-Failure to comply with state immunization records
+Attempting to incite or produce imminent violence directed against another person because of his or her race, color, sex, pregnancy, gender, gender expression or identity, national origin, religion, disability, veteran status, sexual orientation, age, or genetic information by broadcasting, publishing ordistributing or causing or allowing to be broadcast, published or distributed, any message or material - - - 6.
+Academic Misconduct, including but not limited to cheating, plagiarism, unauthorized collaboration, alteration of academic materials or other academic misbehavior - . - 7.
+Complicity in misconduct, including, but not limited to, attempting to or encouraging others to commit prohibited conduct.
+Apathy or acquiescence in the presence of prohibited conduct is violative of this policy - 8.
+Cheating - 9.
+Conduct that threatens or jeopardizes the safety of others - 10.
+Cutting class or sleeping, eating or refusing to work in class